 A staunch supporter of our first responders and veterans, Senator Martins authored the law creating the State’s Homeless Veterans Assistance Fund, which allows residents to voluntarily make donations on their state income tax returns to help protect homeless veterans.
 Senator Martins also wrote a law to enhance safety for volunteer firefighters by establishing a truss construction notification system for residential properties.

 Prior to his election to the Senate, Senator Martins served eight years as Mayor of the Village of Mineola, where he received acclaim for stabilizing the Village’s finances, creating its first ever master plan, and promoting smart-growth development.

-Senator Martins is the Chairman of the Senate's Labor Committee and a member of the Senate Committees on Banks; Civil Service & Pensions; Corporations, Authorities, and Commissions; Finance; Health; Insurance; Social Services; and Transportation.
+Senator Martins is the Chairman of the Senate's Labor Committee and a member of the Senate Committees on Banks; Civil Service & Pensions; Corporations, Authorities, and Commissions; Finance; Health; Insurance; Energy & Telecommunications; Social Services; and Transportation.
 He is also co-chair of the Senate's Task Force on Workforce Development and has served on the Governor’s Mandate Relief Council and the Long Island Regional Economic Development Council.
 Additionally, he authored the law creating the statewide Financial Restructuring Board for local governments and serves on the Board to provide guidance to local governments on restoring their finances and ensuring fiscal stability.

 Senator Martins and his wife, Paula, are the proud parents of four daughters.
 He holds a degree from American University and a Juris Doctor from St. John's University School of Law.